 Brush an 8-by-8-by 2 1/2-inch glass baking dish with the oil.
 Bring the water and kosher salt to a boil in a heavy, medium saucepan over medium heat.
 Add the polenta using a whisk to incorporate.
 Reduce the heat.
 Let simmer for about 10 minutes, stirring frequently.
 Add the cream, using a whisk to incorporate.
 Cook until the consistency is soft and thick, about 10 minutes.
-Remove from the heat and add the Parmesean cheese, using a whisk to incorporate.
+Remove from the heat and add the Parmesan cheese, using a whisk to incorporate.
 Pour the polenta into the prepared baking dish and spread evenly into the dish using a large spatula or the back of a large spoon.
 Refrigerate until chilled.

 To make the salsa: Mix the sun-dried tomatoes, basil, balsamic vinegar, garlic, and pepper together in a small bowl.

 To assemble: Preheat the oven to 300 degrees F. Trim the edges of the polenta and cut into 36 squares.
 Top each square with 1/2 teaspoon of the salsa.
-PLace on a foil- or parchment paper-lined baking sheet.
+Place on a foil- or parchment paper-lined baking sheet.
 Bake until slightly warm, 8 to 10 minutes.
 Serve warm.

-Tips: The polenta and the salsa can be prepared up to 2 days in advance.
+The polenta and the salsa can be prepared up to 2 days in advance.
 The squares can be assembled up to 1 day in advance.
 Bake as directed.

 Recipe courtesy of Mary Corpening Barber and Sara Corpening Whiteford, Cocktail Food published by Chronicle Books